 Health Problems Associated With Underweight

-Consider the Cause of Being Dangerously Underweight
+Consider the Cause of Dangerous Underweight

 Although some people purposely diet and exercise to get very thin, this isn't always the cause of this problem.
-A number of factors could be responsible for you being underweight, including a lengthy hospitalization, a serious illness or simply finding it difficult to eat enough to maintain a higher body weight.
+A number of factors could be responsible for underweight, including a lengthy hospitalization, a serious illness or simply finding it difficult to eat enough to maintain a higher body weight.
 Genetics can also contribute, as some people are naturally thinner than others, although genetics probably isn't the only thing responsible for having a BMI as low as 16.
-Certain medications, as well as depression or stress, can contribute to a person being underweight as well.
+Certain medications, as well as depression or stress, can contribute to underweight as well.
 Speak with your doctor to make sure you don't have a health problem that causes your weight to be low; addressing the cause of the problem may be necessary before you'll be able to bulk up and reach a healthy body weight.

 Healthy Diet for Gain Weight